UKPLab/PeerQA/README.md

 ## News

 ✨ _2025/02/25_ **New DeepSeek-R1 & Cross-Encoder Results** - We add results for the distilled DeepSeek-R1 models: Llama 8B, Qwen 7B, Qwen 14B and Qwen 32B for the answerability, and answer generation tasks.
-We furhter evaluate a new set of Cross-Encoder Reranker models.
+We furhter evaluate a new set of Dene and Cross-Encoder Reranker models.
 See [Additional Results](#additional-results) for more details.

 ✨ _2025/02/19_ **PeerQA Dataset Released** - The PeerQA preprint is now available on [Arxiv](http://arxiv.org/abs/2502.13668), as well as the code and data on [GitHub](https://github.com/UKPLab/peerqa).